Dean Jones (actor): Television and film

-Jones, who was known for playing pleasant characters, took on the role as Dr. Herman Varnick, the evil veterinarian in the family film Beethoven (1992).
+Jones, who was known for playing pleasant characters, took on the role of Dr. Herman Varnick, the evil veterinarian in the family film Beethoven (1992).
 He employed method acting for the first time in his career and did not break character off-set throughout the film's shooting period much to the surprise of cast members as well as family and friends who had never seen him so immersed in a role.
 He maintained his relationship to the Beethoven franchise by providing the voice of George Newton in the animated television version of Beethoven.
-He also appeared in a small role as Director of Central Intelligence Judge Arthur Moore in the film adaptation of Tom Clancy's Clear and Present Danger (1994), which stars Harrison Ford.
+He also appeared in a small role as Director of Central Intelligence Judge Arthur Moore in the film adaptation of Tom Clancy's Clear and Present Danger (1994), which starred Harrison Ford.

+He also played Kelly Kapowski's grandfather Harry Bannister in the 1992 film Saved By The Bell: Hawaiian Style.

 Jones also appeared in two episodes of the Angela Lansbury series Murder, She Wrote in 1984 and 1988.

 Personal life

+Jones was married to Mae Entwisle from 1954 to 1971; the couple had two daughters.
+He was married to actress Lory Patrick from 1973 until his death in 2015.

 Jones became a born-again Christian in 1973 or 1974.
 His book Under Running Laughter (1982) recounts his experience of Christianity.
 He had previously suffered from bouts of depression.
 His wife, Lory, said, "One night he got down on his knees and prayed that God would free him from the miserable moods that he had always suffered.
 He told me that in an instant it was gone and he felt peace and joy flood into his heart."

 Jones appeared in several Christian films.
 In 1977 he portrayed Charles Colson in the feature film Born Again.
 He voiced the narrator in Birdwing Records' 1979 studio album Nathaniel the Grublet.
 Jones also voiced the standard English narration for the 80-minute Bible overview God's Story: From Creation to Eternity, and was the voice of Father Tim for Focus on the Family Radio Theatre audio drama At Home in Mitford in 2003.

-On July 25, 1994, Jones was a guest on 100 Huntley Street, a Canadian Christian discussion program.
+In July 1994, Jones was a guest on 100 Huntley Street, a Canadian Christian discussion program.

 In 1998, Jones founded the Christian Rescue Committee (CRC), an organization that helps provide a "way of escape to Jews, Christians, and others persecuted for their faith".

 Death

-Jones died of Parkinson's disease in Los Angeles on September 1, 2015 at age 84.
-His body was cremated.
+Jones died of Parkinson's disease in Los Angeles on September 1, 2015, at age 84.
+His remains were cremated.